MY YOGA JOURNEY

 Like many people, I first came to yoga when I was looking for some alternative exercise after a back injury.
 I was attracted to yoga as it was a gentle yet dynamic exercise that would aid my recovery.
-As a former dancer and cheerleader, I enjoyed both the playfulness of yoga and the physical challenge.
+As a former cheerleader, I enjoyed both the playfulness of yoga and the physical challenge.

 As I continued to practice over the years, I loved all the different styles and ways I could either choose to challenge myself or simply relax.
 Enjoying both the mental focus and calm this gave me, yoga slowly became a consistent part of my life.

 It was never love at first at sight and an immediate obsession.
 Yoga slowly crept up on me and is something that I simply forgot to stop doing.
 Consistently yoga has provided an enjoyable and safe space for me to let go, relax and have fun.

 I undertook my teacher training at Kranti Yoga School in India primarily to further my physical practice.
 However, I left with a much deeper understanding and appreciation of the mental benefits.
 Having suffered with bouts of anxiety and depression since I was a teenager, I left my teacher training feeling such a mental shift that CBT had never brought about.